vivit36/regex-library/README.md

-The project of the own library of regular expressions Python + PLY
+**The project of the own library of regular expressions**

+> Added a technical task

+> Added the ability to visualize the syntax tree and the state graph using graphviz